Trains to Florence Trains to Florence

 Regional Train Options

 Regional trains focus on affordability and flexibility.
-These trains, which typically depart from Roma Tiburtina station, take around 3 to 4 hours to reach Florence.
-Unlike high-speed trains, regional services usually have fixed pricing and don’t require seat reservations.
+These trains, which typically depart from Roma Tiburtina station, can take up to 3 to 4 hours to reach Florence on slower Intercity or Regionale services.
+On some regional routes, travelers may need to change trains during the journey, as these services often require transfers at certain stations.
+Unlike high-speed trains, regional services usually have fixed pricing and don’t require reservations.
 However, they often make multiple stops or may require transfers, making them ideal for travelers with flexible schedules.

 How to Book Your Tickets